vkdinventor/java-code/src/linklist/LinkList.md

 * Reverse linked list | Part 1 (Iterative Solution)
 * Reverse linked list | Part 2 (Recursive Solution)
 * Reverse every group of k nodes in given linked list
-* Find K’th node from the end in a linked list length-k+1 th node from start
+* Find K’th treeNode from the end in a linked list length-k+1 th treeNode from start

 * Merge alternate nodes of two linked lists into the first list